Voilett-Roze/asus/IPv6-tunnelling.md

 ```
 chmod +x /jffs/scripts/wan-start
 ```
-Edit the parameters at the top to enter your UserID (it's an hexadecimal value, found on the Main Page of your account info in Tunnel Broker - right after you log in), password and tunnelID (found on the page where you see all the details of your tunnel).
+Edit the parameters at the top to enter your UserID (it's an hexadecimal value, found on the Main Page of your account info in Tunnel Broker - right after you log in), password (or update key for newer tunnels), and tunnelID (found on the page where you see all the details of your tunnel).

 You can manually execute the script, then check the content of /tmp/ipv6.log to ensure that the script is running correctly.